redstrate/Physis/CONTRIBUTING.md

 ### Retail Testing

 There are some tests and benchmarks require the environment variable `FFXIV_GAME_DIR` to be set.
 By default, these are disabled since they require a legitimate copy of the retail game data.
-These tests can be turned on via the `retail_game_testing` feature.
+These tests can be turned on via the `retail_testing` feature.

+I have a testing platform that tests Physis against multiple game versions.
+Currently it has to be manually run, and it's lacking a results web page.

 ### Patch Testing